M.J. Murdock Charitable Trust

 Rudy Carrasco

-Senior Director, Civic Engagement and Community Services
+Senior Director, Civic Engagement & Community Services

 As Senior Director for Civic Engagement and Community Services, Rudy oversees grants and programming for nonprofits that support community development, strengthen our democracy, serve through faith-based ministry, and help transform the lives of people with immigrant/refugee, unhoused, and low-income backgrounds.
 A graduate of Stanford University, Rudy held roles at Harambee Christian Family Center and Partners Worldwide prior to joining the Murdock Trust in 2018.
 A widely published author and frequent keynote speaker, Rudy has a natural gift for helping organizations identify the most efficient and productive use of their resources.